-If you are aged 18 years or older, you can bring in duty-free:
+If you are aged 18 years or older, you can bring in duty free:

-If you do not declare the excess cigarettes or tobacco products on the incoming passenger card, you may also be further penalised and required to pay a heavy fine.
+If you are bringing in more than your duty-free allowance for tobacco and cigarettes, you must declare it on the incoming passenger card and pay the duty.
+If you do not declare the excess cigarettes or tobacco products on the incoming passenger card, you may also be penalised and required to pay a heavy fine.
 In some instances, you may also face visa cancellation or be refused entry into Australia.